ayoungblood/lumozel/README.md

 * To use reusable classes in the code, allowing for their use in other contexts.
 * To create a software backend that will communicate with a variety of protocols, including OSC and MIDI.
 * To eventually create a standalone hardware component that requires no connection to a host computer.
 * To keep the entire codebase and schematics of the hardware publicly available.
+* To structure the hardware such that it is modular and easily extendable.